 The EU Compulsory Licensing Regulation establishes a procedure for the grant of compulsory licences in relation to patents and supplementary protection certificates concerning the manufacture and sale of pharmaceutical products, when such products are intended for export to eligible importing countries in need of such products in order to address public health problems1.
 In the United Kingdom, until IP completion day, these are known as EU compulsory licences; as from that day they are known as compulsory pharmaceutical licences2.
-The United Kingdom is required to grant a compulsory licence to any person making an application in accordance with the
+The United Kingdom is required to grant a compulsory licence to any person making

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.